NikaMelashvili/Nissan-Bootstrap/README.md

 # Nissan-Bootstrap

-A simple BootStrap website I had to build on a 2 hour notice
+A simple BootStrap website.
+I also have a react version of this website that also uses bootstrap.